chashikajw/Smart-Worker/README.md

 ### Require permissions

-when you login to app you have to enable GPS and internet
+When you login to app you have to enable GPS and internet

 <img src="https://github.com/chashikajw/smart-worker-images/blob/master/permissions.png" alt="Network Enable" width="320" height="550"><br/>